xylous/grzegorz/README.md

     Please *don't* edit the wordlist file, as it will most likely result in errors.

-- `fetchipa <wordlist> <output-file>`, which takes the output of `wordlist` and creates a JSON file where all words are paired with their IPA spelling, which is fetched from Wiktionary.
+- `fetchipa <wordlist> <output-file>`, which takes the output of `wordlist` and creates a JSON file where all words are paired with their International Phonetic Alphabet spelling, which is fetched from Wiktionary.

 - `generate <ipa-json> <output-file> [--no-optimise | --ignore-stress]`, which takes the JSON file created by `fetchipa`, and outputs the list of minimal